Schuchart Bounces to Victory at Stockton

 Schuchart led the opening 12 laps of the main event before hitting a hole in turn four, sliding off the track, and nearly getting upside down.
 Schuchart recovered to get back up to second place when leader Shane Stewart’s right rear tire went flat six laps from the finish.
 Schuchart held off Brad Sweet over the final circuits to become the sixth different winner in seven races with the World of Outlaws this season.

 “Its crazy.
 I’m lucky to even be standing here.
 When Shane got by me I actually thought I was going to flip the thing,” said Schuchart in victory lane.
 “I was happy just to save it.
-I thought we were running second, it’s a long race, its rough, and its though to make consistent laps because its pulling and yanking the car.
+I thought we were running second, it’s a long race, its rough, and its tough to make consistent laps because its pulling and yanking the car.
 That last restart I was following Shane around and I thought his right rear looked a little low,” said Schuchart.
 “I knew hew was going to have trouble, but wasn’t going to pull in.
 Its tough to make that call and he tried to race it.”

 Schuchart started on the front row with his Shark Racing teammate Jacob Allen for the 30-lap main event.
 Schuchart held the lead through multiple early race cautions including one for Allen sliding off the race track in turn four on the fourth circuit.